melonlay/prompt-reader/README.md

    - Or enter a number in the image number input box and press Enter to jump
 4. Edit Prompts:
    - Enter prompt in the input box
-   - Press Enter or click "Add to Prompts" to add to left list
+   - Press Enter or click "Add to Prompts" button to add to left list
-   - Click "Add to Temp" to add to right temporary list
+   - Click "Add to Temp List" button to add to right temporary list
 5. Save Changes: Click "Save" button to save current changes

 ### File Description